Creative Explorers Daycare

 Hi, my name is Mary Franklin, I am the creative mind behind Bay Explorer.com.
 I also run my own in-home daycare in San Leandro called Creative Explorers Daycare.
 If you or someone you know is looking for daycare for their children ages 1-5 years old please read on and feel free to reach out to me.

-I have 15 plus years in early childhood education.
-I worked for 13 years as a preschool teacher.
-I have my B.A. in Early Childhood Education and I am currently working on my Masters in Educational Leadership at Mills.
+I have been working with children for 20 years.
+I worked for 13 years as a preschool teacher, 5 years as a nanny, and have had my in-home daycare open for 3 years.
+I have my B.A. in Early Childhood Education and my M.A. in Educational Leadership.
 I am CPR/ First Aid certified.
 I have a state license for a small family daycare.

-Creative Explorers Daycare is now enrolling full time, part time, and daily positions.
+Creative Explorers Daycare is now enrolling for part time positions.
 We specialize in part time care as all families have different needs.
 This innovative home daycare focuses on nurturing kind, creative, adventurous explorers.
-We emphasize creating community, protecting Mother Earth, empathy, healthy habits, and knowledge of self.
+We emphasize creating community, protecting Mother Earth, social justice, empathy, healthy habits, and knowledge of self.
 There are weekly gardening, cooking, art, science, and exercise activities.
 We take weekly field trips to many Bay Area destinations that are on my website www.bay-explorer.com.
 Every day we have a schedule that includes circle time, free play, organic healthy snacks, nap time, outdoor time, and featured daily activities.

 I am located in San Leandro at the 150th St. exit, just off the 580 freeway.
 So it makes for easy on/off freeway access.
 Our house has a playroom divided into different areas for dramatic play, reading, music, and so on.
-We have a big backyard with swings, slides, a play house, picnic bench, garden, and water table.
+We have a big backyard with a newly updated play structure, swings, slides, trampoline, a play house, picnic bench, garden, and water table.

 If you are interested in daycare services please feel free to reach out with any questions.
 I am also happy set up a tour if you are interested in seeing the property.